 One of the major advantages to BigCommerce compared to other ecommerce platforms is the lack of transaction fees.
 When you consider that the some of the competition has transaction fees in addition to the monthly service subscription fee, this makes BigCommerce one of the more affordable options.

-Remember though, if you have transaction fees through your payment processors, like PayPal, Stripe, and Square, you’ll still be responsible for those.
+Remember though, if you have fees from accepting credit cards through your payment processors, like PayPal, Stripe, and Square, you’ll still be responsible for those.

 Many brands you know and love are using BigCommerce to power their websites, including:

 - PayPal Here